rng-guy/NFSMWBartender/README.txt

  • "[Chasers:Limits]"       in "CarSpawns.ini" : You define a global cop-spawn limit > 8.
  • "[Chasers:Independence]" in "CarSpawns.ini" : You enable independent spawns for chasing cops.
  • "[Traffic:Independence]" in "CarSpawns.ini" : You enable independent spawns for traffic.
+ • "[Heavy3:Joining]"       in "Strategies.ini": You enable joining from HeavyStrategy 3.
  • "[Heavy3:Unblocking]"    in "Strategies.ini": You define very short unblock delays.

 TO CONFIGURE "NFSMW LimitAdjuster" for optimal compatibility with Bartender: